Deeppatel124/deep-demo/README.md

 # deep-demo
-This is my first Git repository
+This is my first Git repository.
+Author - Deep Patel.